 It is best to read this passage in the context of the quiet life Paul described in the first part of 1 Timothy 2.
 The “silencing of women” is an extension of the other disruptions to the quiet life in the preceding paragraph.

-Paul does say that women should learn, but they ought to do so with the same sort of dignified grace that he encouraged in the first seven verses of the passage.
+Paul says women should learn, but they ought to do so with the same sort of dignified grace he encouraged in the first seven verses of the passage.
 What are these women doing that is not “quiet”?
-This is left unstated, but it is possible that the instructions on dress and teaching which follow are the hint that some women are “taking charge” in a way which would offend Greeks and Romans.
+This is left unstated, but it is possible the instructions on dress and teaching which follow are the hint that some women are “taking charge” in a way which would offend Greek and Roman outsiders.

 This verse does not indicate to whom they ought to submit.
 It is often read as if Paul says that they ought to submit to their husbands (like Eph 5:22) or to the (male) pastor of the church.
 But that is not actually stated, so it is at least possible that this submission is to the word of God itself.

 More difficult, Paul states that he does not permit a woman to teach or exercise authority over a man” (v.
 12).
 This is consistent with 1 Cor 14:34, and is also consistent with Jewish synagogue practice as far as we know in the first century.
 In addition, there is no evidence of women assuming the role of a teacher in a philosophical school or public venue.